mj0nez/autoJ/README.md

 script works on all files in the selected folder.

 If you want to measure preprocessed images and sometimes need to view the original, check 'allow Originals'.
-Then the script requires an original for every image to measure.
-To avoid errors follow the above mentioned naming scheme and use different prefix for images to measure and compare (originals).
+Then an original is required for every image in the directory.
+To avoid errors follow the above mentioned naming scheme and use different prefix for images to measure and to compare (originals).

 ----------